PhD in Medical Pharmacology and Physiology

 - Minimum GPA: 3.0 in the last 60 hours

-- Bachelor’s degree in chemistry, biology, pharmacy or related areas from an accredited college
+- Bachelor’s degree from an accredited college

 - Background in biology and chemistry and an understanding of mathematics and physics